totalspectrum/spin2cpp/doc/spin.md

 ### Object pointers

-The proposed Spin2 syntax for abstract object definitions and object pointers is accepted.
+The proposed Spin2 syntax for abstract object definitions and object pointers is accepted by flexspin, even in Spin1 mode.
 A declaration like:
 ```
 OBJ
   fds = "FullDuplexSerial"